berkeley-scf/tutorial-databases/sql.md

                from questions limit 3")
 ```

-Note that SQLite provides SUBSTR for substrings, but the flexibility of
+> **Warning**: SQLite provides SUBSTR for substrings, but the
-SUBSTR seems to be much less than use of SUBSTRING in PostgreSQL.
+> flexibility of SUBSTR seems to be much less than use of SUBSTRING in
+> PostgreSQL.

 Here is some [documentation on string functions in
 PostgreSQL](https://www.postgresql.org/docs/current/functions-string.html).